rukshn/spark-docs/index.md

 ---
-title: Introduction to CQL Editor
+title: Introduction to the Spark Editor
 ---

 # Introduction

 Clinical Quality Language (CQL) is a domain-specific language designed for representing clinical knowledge and quality measures in healthcare.
 Developed as a replacement for earlier languages, CQL provides a human-readable, computable format that bridges the gap between clinical expertise and technical implementation.

-## Why you should use CQL Editor?
+## Why you should use the Spark Editor?

-CQL Editor provides a powerful online IDE and a collaborative platform to write and collaborate on CQL projects.
+The Spark Editor provides a powerful online IDE and a collaborative platform to write and collaborate on CQL projects.
 Writing CQL can be a complex task if you are using a basic text editor without language support.
-That's where CQL editor comes in, it provides built in language support for CQL out of the box.
+That's where The Spark Editor comes in, it provides built in language support for CQL out of the box.

-- CQL Editor will provide an organization to maintain a central CQL library and most importantly documentation that is easy to maintain and collaborate with different CQL authors within the organization.
+- The Spark Editor will provide an organization to maintain a central CQL library and most importantly documentation that is easy to maintain and collaborate with different CQL authors within the organization.
 - Allow users / clinicians / guideline authors to easily write CQL with a friendly user interface and parsing of CQL in a human readable format.

-**Here are some of the main features of CQL Editor to write CQL.**
+**Here are some of the main features of the Spark Editor to write CQL.**

 - Realtime **syntax highlighting** and error checking as you write CQL
 - Autocomplete your CQL with `codes` / `concepts` from a terminology service